Derek-Fox/Arena/README.md

     - User must not already be logged in.
     - The username must be between 1 and 20 characters long.
     - The username must be alphanumeric.
     - The username must be unique and not already in use by another user.
-If the username is already in use, the server will respond with an error message.
+If the username is already in use, the server will respond with an `ERR`.
     - Server will respond with `OK` upon successful login.

 ### BYE